leilahaddou/leilahaddou.github.io/CIJ-data/README.md

 ---------------------------------------------------------------------------------------------------
 ## <a name="ex-5"></a>Pivot Tables

-1. How many i
+1. Using the political donor data, how many individual cash donations were made to each recipient?

 2. Go back to the Manchester crime data you imported earlier.
-Use a pivot table to show how many incident
+Use a pivot table to summarise the data by crime type.